thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Mission Instructions ###

-1. Sign in to Application Container Cloud.
-TODO: Instructions
+1. Sign in to Application Container Cloud as we've explained in the previous points.

+2. Click in your deployed application: image01

-2. Increate the number of CPUs two 2.
-Please don't add more than 1 CPU as it will not impact the score.
-TODO: Instructions
+3. Increment the number of instances for two 2.
+Please don't add more than 1 CPU as it will not impact the score. image02

 ### Next: First Mission ###